techguyseli/meet-center/meet-center/README.md

   </li>
   <li>
-    Open globals.js and modify the database settings variables, also modify the server_url variable to store the correct server url that will be put in the forms and links.
+    Open the file ./globals.js from your current position, and modify the database settings to the same ones you executed in the sql script earlier (the username, database name, password...), also modify the server_url variable to store the correct server url that will be put in the forms and links.
   </li>
   <li>
     Run the add_admin.js script to add an admin to the database.